bigtimecodersean/bigtimecodersean.github.io/projects.md

 ### [Colorado Climate Change Perspectives](https://github.com/bigtimecodersean/Colorado-Climate-Change-Perspectives)

 We'll be looking at the results of a survey of residents in Colorado about their viewpoints on climate change.
-The data can be found on GitHub at: [data]('https://raw.githubusercontent.com/envirodatascience/ENVS-617-Class-Data/main/CO_climate_change_views.csv')
+The data can be found on GitHub at: [Colorado Climate Data]('https://raw.githubusercontent.com/envirodatascience/ENVS-617-Class-Data/main/CO_climate_change_views.csv')

 -----------